Polarization-Dependent Loss Mitigation via Orthogonal Design Precoding and Interference Cancellation: Setup

-We use bit-interleaved coded modulation (BICM) \cite{BICM} with extended Hamming codes and a Gray-labeled $4$-PAM constellation together with soft-decision Chase decoding \cite{Chase}.
+We use bit-interleaved coded modulation (BICM) \cite{BICM} with extended Hamming codes and a $16$-QAM constellation.
+This corresponds to $\{-3,-1,1,3\}$-signaling \emph{in each degree of freedom} under our real-equivalent representation.
+We further use soft-decision Chase decoding \cite{Chase} in conjunction with all schemes considered.
 Since the scheme of \cite{jlt-pdl-me} requires two codes with different rates used in equal proportion, we choose them to have the same average rate as a third code which is used in schemes requiring one code.
 In particular, we consider three codes with lengths and dimensions $(n_1,k_1)$, $(n_2,k_2)$, and $(n,k)$ respectively satisfying

-We take $(n_1,k_1) = (100,90)$, $(n_2,k_2) = (400,388)$, and $(n,k)=(200,187)$.
+We take $(n_1,k_1) = (96,86)$, $(n_2,k_2) = (384,372)$, and $(n,k)=(192,179)$.
 These codes are obtained by shortening longer extended Hamming parent codes.
-This yields a rate of $0.935$ so that the inner coding scheme is somewhat comparable to that in the 400ZR implementation agreement \cite{400ZR}.
+This yields a rate of approximately $0.93$ so that the inner coded modulation scheme altogether is somewhat comparable to that in the 400ZR implementation agreement \cite{400ZR}.

 Our key contributions are the demonstration of the effectiveness of the scheme of \cite{jlt-pdl-me} for PDL mitigation in this context and the introduction of a variation on this scheme with various practical advantages.
-We illustrate our points by comparing five schemes defined in Section \ref{five-schemes-section} which include the scheme of \cite{jlt-pdl-me} and the proposed variation.
-This is followed by simulations in Section \ref{simulation-section} and concluding remarks in Section \ref{conclusion-section}.
+We illustrate our points by comparing five schemes defined in Section \ref{five-schemes-section} which include the scheme of \cite{jlt-pdl-me} and the proposed variation followed by simulations in Section \ref{simulation-section}.
+We then address more general scenarios in Section \ref{Further-Results-Section} before concluding in Section \ref{conclusion-section}.